 Landlords and tenants should check lease documents and Rent Deposit Deeds carefully to consider any other consequences that may arise through the use of the rent deposit monies.

-Should you require any further information regarding how COVID-19 might impact the provisions in your lease you can contact a member of our dedicated real estate team on 01619414000 or at email@example.com
+Should you require any further information regarding how COVID-19 might impact the provisions in your lease, you can contact our Commercial Property Team on 0161 941 4000 or email The Commercial Property Team.

 We also recommend paying close attention to any new government guidance at www.gov.uk and following our COVID-19 blog series.